CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-vormetric-dsm.md

 -   Email Sales via support@vormetric.com

 #### Who should I contact for support?
-* For issues related to deploying the Centerity Blueprint on CenturyLink Cloud, Licensing or Accessing the deployed software, please visit the Centerity Support Website: http://www.Vormetric.com
+* For issues regarding the Vormetric DSM virtual appliance, please contact Vormetric via their Support Website: http://www.Vormetric.com
 * For issues related to cloud infrastructure (VM’s, network, etc), please open a ticket using the CenturyLink Cloud Support Process.